-Exploring this relationship are a pair of regression models based on a cross section of 121 countries for 1995.4 The regression coefficients have the expected sign given the results in Table 5.
-These coefficients should be interpreted carefully since the arms variables are measured in million dollars whereas the oil variables are in billion dollars.
+Exploring this relationship are a pair of regression models based on a cross section of 121 countries for 1995.
+The regression coefficients have the expected sign given the results in Table 5.
+Arms variables are measured in million dollars whereas the oil variables are in billion dollars.
 Thus, according to these regression results, a \$1 billion increase in total oil imports yields a \$0.16 billion increase in the exports of conventional weapons, on average.
 Similarly, a \$1 billion increase in the total volume of oil exports results, on average, in a \$0.11 billion increase in the value of arms imports.
-It is interesting that in both models variables measuring the size and overall economic health of the economy, namely GNP and GNP per capita, were found to be insignificant explanatory variables.
+It is interesting that in both models variables measuring the size and overall economic health of the economy, namely GNP and GNP per capita, were found to be insignificant explanatory variables.6

-4 The sources for these data are the same as those in Table 5.
+6 In the regression Equations (2) and (3), ARMEXP and ARMIMP are arms exports and imports.
+TOILIMP and TOILEXP are total imports and exports, and ε represents error terms.
+The sources for these data are the same as those in Table 5.
 The figures in parenthesis are the heteroscedasticity consistent t-ratios based on White's heteroscedasticity consistent standard error estimates.
 See Greene (1997) for details.
 As expected, no evidence of autocorrelation was found.
 The regression slope coefficients are significant at the 5% level in both models.